 With the hustle and bustle that comes with raising a baby, you might not have thought of pregnancy prevention yet.
 You’re in the middle of the newborn stage, recovering from birth, and just trying to figure out your new daily routine.

 The last thing you’ve even started to worry about is doing it all again!
 And sex may be the furthest thing from your mind.

 Even so, birth control after pregnancy is critical.
 We don’t stop being fertile just because we finally have a baby in our arms.
 Staying on top of pregnancy prevention an important focus.

 Is Breastfeeding Reliable Birth Control?

-Exclusive breastfeeding — without formula supplements or pumping — tells your body that you need to focus on the new baby and nothing else.
+Exclusive breastfeeding — without formula supplements, starting solids, or pumping — tells your body you need to focus on the new baby and nothing else.
 This will prevent you from ovulating, making another pregnancy highly improbable during this period.

 Using Nursing As Birth Control

 As long as you keep up with frequent feedings, and don’t go more than 4-6 hours without your baby on the breast, you will be at a reduced chance of pregnancy.
 However, there’s always more you can do to maximize this natural infertility stage.